clintono1/pintos-project/doc/project3.md

 to the passed in file descriptor.
 If the file struct is not NULL, then we know that that descriptor corresponds to a file.
 Otherwise, it is a directory.

-For the inumber syscall, we can extract either the file or directory struct from the file descriptor.
+For the inumber syscall, as shown above, we would use the same scheme as discussed in part 2.
+However, since we are using the staff solution which implements a `file_descriptor` struct, we can extract either the file or directory struct from the file descriptor.
 From there, we can grab the inode in that struct and call `inode_get_inumber` to return the corresponding inumber.